Table of Contents:

 Bulletproofs offered a breath of fresh air to cryptographic protocols that utilized range proofs through two of their most significant characteristics.

-Firstly, bulletproofs are short, so they take up much less storage space than other range-proofing systems.
+Firstly, they’re short, so they take up much less storage space than other range-proofing systems.
 If a regular transaction with a range proof occupies 10KB worth of space, a transaction with a bulletproof could save up to 80% of that size, taking up only 2KB instead.

-Secondly, bulletproofs are non-interactive zero-knowledge proofs, requiring no interaction between prover and verifier.
+Secondly, they’re non-interactive zero-knowledge proofs, requiring no interaction between prover and verifier.
 Their non-interactive nature means that they could be proved in a single exchange, unlike interactive zero-knowledge proofs that require constant back-and-forth communication between both parties.

-Furthermore, bulletproofs are storage-saving and scalable, occupying less block space and allowing faster verification times than the average range proof.
-However, zkSNARKs and zkSTARKs require less verification time than bulletproofs.
+Furthermore, they’re storage-saving and scalable, occupying less block space and allowing faster verification times than the average range proof.
+On the other hand, zkSNARKs and zkSTARKs require less verification time.

-Bulletproofs require no trusted setup because they rely on publicly generated algorithms that take advantage of mathematical principles to obfuscate inputs.
+The reason trusted setups are not required is that they rely on publicly generated algorithms that take advantage of mathematical principles to obfuscate inputs.

 Range proofs vs. bulletproofs